Oslandia/osm-data-classification/article/README.md

 ### Fourth article

-Second analysis: create an element taxonomy through the tag genome analysis
+Second analysis: describe the set of tags applied to OSM elements, evaluate the tag key and value frequencies

 ### Fifth article